• Skip to primary navigation

 Cooking chicken with the onions and garlic in the wok

 1. Toss in the vegetables.
-Next toss in the carrot and bell peppers and stir fry for about 2 minutes.
+Next, toss in the carrot and bell peppers and stir fry for about 2 minutes.
 Then add in the mushrooms and snow peas and toss for an additional 1 minute.
-Lastly toss in the napa cabbage and toss until wilted another 2 minutes.
+Lastly, toss in the napa cabbage and toss until wilted another 2 minutes.

-🥡 Storage Instructions
+Storage Instructions

-This easy chicken lo mein is best served immediately.
-You can store this dish in an airtight container in the refrigerator for up to 5 days.
-Alternatively, you can freeze these noodles in an airtight container in the freezer for up to 1 month.
-To re-heat, simply defrost and microwave the noodles.
+Freeze: Alternatively, you can freeze these noodles in an airtight container in the freezer for up to 1 month.
+To reheat, simply defrost in the refrigerator overnight and microwave the noodles.

 If you made this dish and loved it, please leave a review and comment below.
 We would greatly appreciate it!